Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Preliminaries

-Consequently $P_{t}$ only has one unique invariant distribution and thus the process is ergodic \cite{weakHarris}.
-Although optimality of the coupling in the definition of Wasserstein norm is an appealing property, for the practical considerations one should only consider coupling that are feasible to implement.
-That is the philosophy we follow in this paper.
-For a more general discussion of implementable couplings we refer the reader to \cite{Agapiou2014unbiasing,giles2014antithetic}.
+Consequently $P_{t}$ has a unique invariant measure and thus the process is ergodic \cite{weakHarris}.
+In the present paper we are not concerned with determining couplings that are optimal; for practical considerations one should only consider couplings that are feasible to implement (see also discussion in \cite{Agapiou2014unbiasing,giles2014antithetic}). \end{remark}